AbdallahAbuKhurma/Code301-Reading-Notes/Code 301 - Intermediate Software Development/Class3.md

 ## Lifting State Up

-Often, several components need to reflect the same changing data.
+"Often, several components need to reflect the same changing data.
 We recommend lifting the shared state up to their closest common ancestor.
 Let’s see how this works in action.

 In this section, we will create a temperature calculator that calculates whether the water would boil at a given temperature.

 Next, we will create a component called Calculator.
-It renders an <input> that lets you enter the temperature, and keeps its value in this.state.temperature.
+It renders an (input) that lets you enter the temperature, and keeps its value in this.state.temperature.

 ### Adding a Second Input